How a Credit Score Simulator Works

 Payment history: Making on-time payments indicates to lenders that you’re a reliable borrower, and they may be more inclined to extend you a loan or line of credit.
 Missing payments may damage your credit score.

 Amounts owed: The amount that you owe can impact your credit score.
 Having credit accounts and owing a balance on them won’t necessarily indicate that you’re a high-risk borrower.
-However, using a high percentage of your available credit could indicate an overreliance on credit.
+However, using a high percentage of your available credit may indicate an overreliance on credit.
 Paying down your balances and increasing your available credit limit is one way to help reduce the percentage of credit that you are using.

 Length of credit history: The length of time you’ve had your credit accounts open can affect your credit score.
 This includes the age of your oldest and newest accounts and the average age of all your credit accounts.